-We are happy to announce that on 13th and 14th of December 2021 in Moscow we will be holding the third GolangConf, one of the biggest conferences dedicated to the Go programming language in Russia!
+We are happy to announce that on March 17-18th 2022 in Moscow we will be holding the third GolangConf as a part of Highload++ Foundation, one of the biggest IT conferences in Russia!

 We have decided to slightly change the format this year and to go after the best talks on development, support and maintenance of services written in the Go language.
 No more struggle with choice - we put extra effort in hand-picking the best talks on the most relevant topics.
 This year Golang Conf is about hardcore and expertise, and the goal is to form Go expert community in Russia.

 At this point in time we invite you to apply with your talk here on PaperCall.
 Going further, we’ll have additional information about other activities that we are open to hosting at our conference.

 GolangConf will take place in Moscow, Russia and we are open to hosting both in-person and online (remote) talks.

 For speakers wishing to present in-person, we provide help with visa application, travel expenses and accommodation in Moscow.

 Conference website https://golangconf.ru/en/2021

 Questions If you have questions, please contact the Program Committee: firstname.lastname@example.org.